 Runner’s knee hurts, limits your mobility, makes it hard to get comfortable, and takes forever to heal.
 The term runner’s knee is sometimes used a bit loosely.
 It may be used to describe either tendinitis of the Ilio-tibial Band (ITB) tendon where it attaches on the lateral side of the knee.
-More often it is used to describe patello-femoral syndrome which describes tendinites and pain related to the patella and its surrounding/supportive structures.
+More often it is used to describe patello-femoral syndrome which describes tendinitis and pain related to the patella and its surrounding/supportive structures.
 Both are caused by repetitive overuse and what may be described as inappropriate stress on the knee.

 1. Running Surface Matters

 As we run there is a fair amount of force generated by the impact of our feet striking the ground.
 Depending of the firmness of the ground, more or less of that force is transmitted up through our bodies.
 Force is absorbed into our ligaments, tendons, muscles, and ultimately the discs in our backs.

-You can think of there being a hierarchy of surfaces.
+You can think of there being a hierarchy of stress.

 - Concrete: Concrete is the worst.
 It does not have any give.
 If you are trying to aggravate your back or give yourself shin-splints, go run on concrete.

-- Asphalt: Asphalt is better, than concrete at-least.
+- Asphalt: Asphalt is better than concrete.
 There is some space between the particulates and there is a bit of give under your weight, especially when it is warm outside.

 - Track: It was made for running.

-- Turf/Trail: These are ideal as long as you have good balance.
+- Turf/Trail: These are ideal as long as you have good balance & coordination.
 The natural springiness of the earth is what we were made to run on, and it will absorb a fair amount of force.
 If your balance is questionable, you may sprain an ankle.

-- Sand: Heaven if you can stand it.
+- Sand: This is heaven if you can stand it.
 It absorbs force, provides resistance, and the shifting surface is great for prioprioceptive stimulation (improving balance).